 In order to encourage and equip homeschool families, convention coordinators work hard to provide an array of speakers and vendors.
 With this wonderfully wide array of amazing resources and information, however, one can sometimes find themselves a bit overwhelmed.

-These 11 steps will help ensure that you have an uplifting and educational experience at the convention without getting knocked off track.
+Follow these 10 steps when preparing for a homeschool convention to help ensure that you have an uplifting and educational experience without getting knocked off track.

 Write down your short- and long-term educational goals for your child.

-Write down the virtuous characteristics you would like to help your child develop.
+Write down virtuous characteristics you would like to help your child develop.

 Write down what you would like your child to learn in terms of worldview.